 What can I do for the rest of year?

-While National Reconciliation Week is an excellent time to think about these issues, you can still take action through the year to work towards reconciliation.
+While National Reconciliation Week is an excellent time to think about these issues, you can still take action throughout the year to work towards reconciliation.

-Visit our websites: www.reconciliation.org.au or nrw.reconciliation.org.au or follow us on social media for more information
+Visit www.reconciliation.org.au or follow us on social media for more information.